hwheeler01/comp150/syllabus.md

 <span style="font-weight: bold;"><a name="objectives"></a>Course Objectives: </span>

-- To introduce the concepts of algorithms and their analysis and design in the context of the simple, yet powerful, computer language Python
+- To introduce the concepts of algorithms and their analysis and design in the context of the computer language Python
 - To implement Python programs with appropriate use of selection repetition functions and data structures
 - To learn how to add graphical effects to programs and generate data visualizations
 - To study some of the basic ideas behind computing -- how data are represented in a computer; how a computer processor is built up from simple circuits; how the processor is controlled through low level languages; and the transition from low level languages to high level languages like Python